ParthS007/dp-morph/README.md

 Please note: If you set the dataset to Duke, the n_classes parameter should be 9; for UMN, it should be 2.
 The remaining parameters for each dataset and model are detailed in the accompanying paper.

+# Computational Plots

+You can use plot_non_morph_computational.py to generate the computational plots reported in the paper.
+The corresponding dataset is provided in the same directory as oct_final_data.xlsx.

+For morphology-based results, use the dataset data_computational_morph.csv together with the script plot_morph_computational.py (these plots are not reported in the paper)